KirillAnohin/True-Randomness/README.md

   - configparser

 # How to Run
-Before main.py code running make sure thresholds are correctly configured.
+Before main.py code running, make sure thresholds are correctly configured.

 Run calibration.py and type what color to configre, and proceed with calibration.

 After calibration, change in the file autoMov.py line: